 In 2006 Hilary was made Chairman of the British Academy of Film and Television Arts, the first woman to ever hold this position.
 Hilary also serves as Chairman for Watersprite: The Cambridge International Student Film Festival.

 Please note, the Career Clever event is designed for a maximum of 20 attendees.
-RSVP to Vicki to reserve your place.
+RSVP to Hannah to reserve your place.

 In partnership with: